-The plant was built by OTPC, a joint venture of Oil and Natural Gas Company (ONGC, 50%), Infrastructure Leasing and Financial Services (IL&FS, 26%), and the government of Tripura (GoT, 0.5%).
-IL&FS arranged for the placement of remaining residual equity of 23.5% in the JV.
+The plant was built by ONGC Tripura Power Company (OTPC), a joint venture of Oil and Natural Gas Company (ONGC, 50%), Infrastructure Leasing and Financial Services (IL&FS, 26%) and the Government of Tripura (GoT, 0.5%).
+IL&FS arranged for the placement of the remaining residual equity of 23.5% in the JV.

-The India Government has conferred mega power status to the plant.
-The estimated investment on the project is approximately $575m.
+The Indian Government has conferred mega power status to the plant.
+The estimated investment in the project is approximately $575m.

 The Indian CCGT plant consists of two 363MW Frame-IX combined cycle gas turbines.
 With conversion efficiency between 57% and 58%, the turbines consume less gas per unit of energy generated.

-A memorandum of understanding (MoU) was signed with the Bangladesh Government for transport of heavy equipment for installation at the plant, through the Ashuganj Port on the Meghna River.
-Under the MoU, OTPC agreed to develop a roll-on, roll-off jetty at Ashuganj port, construct bypasses on water bodies, and repair and widen the Sultanpur-Akhaura border.
+A memorandum of understanding (MoU) was signed with the Bangladesh Government for the transport of heavy equipment for installation at the plant through the Ashuganj Port on the Meghna River.
+Under the MoU, OTPC agreed to develop a roll-on, roll-off jetty at Ashuganj port and construct bypasses on water bodies as well as repair and widen the Sultanpur-Akhaura border.

 An effluent treatment plant has also been built for handling the effluents generated at the plant.
 Stack monitors were placed to monitor the out flue gas.